dzackgarza/Notes/Obsidian/zettelkasten/Workshops/Algebra/Week 1/Algebra Week 1 Groups Warmup.md

 ## Week 1 Topics

 - Subgroups
-- Quotients
 - The fundamental isomorphism theorems
+- Subgroups
 	- Cosets
 	- The index of a subgroup
+	- Normal subgroups
+	- Quotients
+	- The normalizer of a subgroup
 - Cauchy's theorem
 - Lagrange's theorem
 - Definitions and properties of common special families of groups: